DexTako/roomie-booking-platform/roomie-prototype/README.md

 ---

-## 🎯 How to Use (For Groupmates)
+## How to Use (For Groupmates)

 ### Testing the App

-1. **Browse Rooms:**
+**1. Browse Rooms:**
 - View all rooms on homepage
 - Use filters (price, capacity)
 - Click on a room to see details

-2. **3D Features:**
+**2. 3D Features:**
 - Click "View in 3D" button
 - Use mouse to rotate (Orbit Mode)
 - Press "Walk Mode" for first-person controls (WASD + mouse)
 - Click furniture to drag and reposition
 - Click "Reset" to restore original positions

-3. **Booking Flow:**
+**3. Booking Flow:**
 - Select dates in booking form
 - See real-time price breakdown
 - Submit booking (login required)
 - View booking in "My Bookings" page

-4. **Admin Features:**
+**4. Admin Features:**
 - Login as admin: admin@roomie.com / admin123
 - Access "Admin Dashboard" from navbar
 - View system-wide statistics
 - See all users and their roles
 - Monitor all bookings across platform
 - Purple-themed admin interface

-5. **Host Features:**
+**5. Host Features:**
 - Login as host: host@roomie.com / host123
 - Go to "Host Dashboard"
 - Approve/decline booking requests
 - View booking statistics

-6. **User Features:**
+**6. User Features:**
 - Update profile in "My Profile"
 - Change settings in "Settings"
 - View booking history in "My Bookings"
 - Leave reviews on rooms you've stayed in

 ### Adding New Rooms